Aimini/hm-51/README-hd.md

 **notice:** The delay time from datasheets may come from different test conditions, and the realatic conditions are also differ to datasheets, but it still give us a theorical reference numeral, there won't be giant different between pratical and paper.

 Exploring timing constraints will provide us with information about the highest CPU frequency, because we have the `CLKA` signal from SRAM chip, I divided the timming into two portion:
-  - `Tp` : minimum popagation delay from device output to data bus
+  - `Tp` : maximum popagation delay from device output to data bus
   - `Ts` : minimum setup time of device read data from data bus

 And will also get other timming: